Schiffer116/Seg-Zero/README.md

 </div>

 > [!NOTE]
-> We recommand you to [VisionReasoner](https://github.com/dvlab-research/VisionReasoner) for evaluation on more tasks and more benchmarks.
+> Results in VisionReasoner are evaluated within one checkpoint.
+We recommand you to [VisionReasoner](https://github.com/dvlab-research/VisionReasoner) for evaluation on more tasks and more benchmarks.

+> [!NOTE]
+> However, in Seg-Zero, the best results on different benchmark are evaluated using different checkpoint.
+We just evaluate all available checkpoints and write down their value.
+For someone who may care about the performance, we suggest you can evaluate all benchmark within one model and compare the value (of our released checkpoint) in your environment.

 ## Training